danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

   </li>
   <br />
   <li>
   It allows you to break down chunks of html into simple re-usable components.
-You'll see an example of that as we move on.
+This makes it easier to reason about your UI as your application grows.
+You'll see an example of this when we reuse the preview form for the real polls later on.
   </li>
   <br />
   <li>